simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

 In other words, in order to conform to the DIP, your application code should not depend on framework abstractions.
 Typically, code that depends on framework abstractions should exist wholly in the [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/).
 The DIP and [ISP](https://en.wikipedia.org/wiki/Interface_segregation_principle "Interface Segregation Principle") promote the use of abstractions tailored to your application’s needs and the creation of adapter implementations.
 Instead of having a framework or external library dictate the size and shape of abstractions, the application under development should define what’s best for its particular needs.
 Not only does this result in clean and testable code, it makes the code more flexible and reusable.

-The [SOLID](https://en.wikipedia.org/wiki/SOLID) principles are of great guidance here, and since the DIP states that our application (upper) layer should only depend on its own abstractions, building up mixed object graphs is an anti-pattern.
+The [SOLID](https://en.wikipedia.org/wiki/SOLID) principles are of great guidance here, and since the DIP states that your application (upper) layer should only depend on its own abstractions, building up mixed object graphs is an anti-pattern.
 Having one container build up mixed object graphs leads developers to violate the SOLID principles and will undoubtedly cause pain in the long run.

-Instead of aiming for one DI library that builds everything up (one container to rule them all), we should keep these two worlds separate: framework components should be built up by the framework’s container, application components should be built up using our container of choice.
-To integrate or bridge the two worlds we define small focused adapters on each side.
+Instead of aiming for one DI library that builds everything up (one container to rule them all), you should keep these two worlds separate: framework components should be built up by the framework’s container, application components should be built up using your container of choice.
+To integrate or bridge the two worlds you define small focused adapters on each side.
 Use the framework’s provided extension points to intercept the creation of root types and forward the creation of those types to your container.
-On the other side of the container divide we define implementations for application-tailored abstractions, which call-back into framework and third-party library code.
-A well designed framework will have all the necessary abstractions in place for us to intercept.
-ASP.NET Core MVC already contains all the required hooks. third-party tool developers should follow the same practice.
+On the other side of the container divide you define implementations for application-tailored abstractions, which call-back into framework and third-party library code.
+A well-designed framework will have all the necessary abstractions in place for you to intercept.
+ASP.NET Core MVC already contains all the required hooks.
+Third-party tool developers should follow the same practice.

 Some developers feel uncomfortable with the notion of two containers in single application.
 But if you view the built-in framework container as a configuration system for the framework, having an independent container for your own application components is a non-issue.
 Every framework has its own configuration system.
 ASP.NET Web Forms has its own configuration system (mainly XML based) and MVC & Web API have their own code-first configuration systems.
 In a sense, nothing much has changed; ASP.NET Core still has a configuration system, be it one that includes an internal container-like structure.
 Apparently this container gives them a lot of flexibility, which is great.
 But we never had the need to completely swap out a framework’s configuration system before, so why should we need to for ASP.NET Core?

 So how does this work?
-If we don’t want to swap out the built-in configuration system for .NET Core, what should we do?
+If you don’t want to swap out the built-in configuration system for .NET Core, what should you do?
 As said before, good practice is to use the framework’s supplied extension points and override as necessary to redirect/intercept the creation of certain types.

 The main interception point for ASP.NET Core MVC is the `IControllerActivator` abstraction.
 This abstraction allows intercepting the creation of MVC controller types.
 An implementation for Simple Injector is trivial: